-The purpose of the R&D statistics of the business sector is to analyse the scope of research and experimental development undertaken within the business sector.
+The purpose of the R&D statistics of the enterprise sector is to analyse the scope of research and experimental development undertaken within the sector.
 This is carried out by estimating the resources used in the area, measured in R&D-expenditure and R&D-personnel broken down on industry, size class and the regional level.
-The R&D-activities can be seen as the input to the national innovation system.
-Data are collected, enabling comparisons over time.
 The survey is conducted in accordance with OECDs guidelines for R&D statistics as described in the Frascati Manual.
 This implies that Danish data are comparable with the data of other OECD- and EU-countries.
-Furthermore, the 2006 figures can be compared to the data reported over the previous 10 years, and thereby it is possible to document trends over time.
-Further information about sources and methods are available at http://www.dst.dk/fui
+Statistics Denmark took over the statistics from the University of Aarhus from the reference year 2007, and the survey has since been conducted annually.